yellowmessenger/documentation/docs/platform_concepts/inbox/inbox.md

 Based on the [access](#supportagents) you have (Inbox Admin, Supervisor, or Agent) you will get notified about all the actions on your Inbox.

-1. Click the notification icon.
-You can find all the updates listed on the **Notification** tab.
+1. Click the notification icon in the upper right corner of your screen.
+You can find all the updates and alerts listed on the **Notification** tab.

 ![](https://i.imgur.com/6hs6g7s.png)